ozw1z5rd/oqtadrive/README.md

 - list drives: `oqtactl ls`
 - list cartridge content: `oqtactl ls -d {drive}` or `oqtactl ls -i {file}`

 `load` & `save` currently support `.mdr` and `.mdv` formatted files.
 I've only tested loading a very limited number of cartridge files available out there though, so there may be surprises.
-For the *Spectrum* `load` can also load *Z80* snapshot files into the daemon, converting them to *MDR* on the fly.
+For the *Spectrum* `load` can also load *Z80* and *SNA* snapshot files into the daemon, converting them to *MDR* on the fly.

 **Hint**: If loading a cartridge fails due to cartridge corruption (usually caused by incorrect check sums), try the `--repair`/`-r` option.
 With this, *OqtaDrive* will try to repair the cartridge.